sivarajrajendran/samples/README.md

 # samples
-This project is keep some Sample useful codes and simple utilities safe
+This project is to keep some Sample useful codes and simple utilities safe